DeepCloak: Adversarial Crafting As a Defensive Measure to Cloak Processes: Experiment Setup and Results

-After deciding to use data from 5 HPCs, we investigated how the number of training samples affect the CNN classifier validation accuracy.
+Further, we investigated how the number of training samples affect the validation accuracy.
 For that, we have trained 6 models with a varying number of training samples.
 For the first model, we have used only 100 samples per class (2000 samples in total) and later on trained models with 300, 1000, 3000, 10000 and 30000 samples per class.
 In the first model, we achieved 99.8\% validation accuracy after 40 epochs of training.
 When we trained models with more data, we have reached similar accuracy levels in much fewer epochs.
 To make a good trade-off between the dataset size and training time, we have opted to use 1000 samples per class.
-This model reaches 100\% accuracy with 20 epochs of training as shown in Figure~\ref{fig:CNN_results_sample}.
+This model reached 100\% accuracy with 20 epochs of training as shown in Figure~\ref{fig:CNN_results_sample}.
 Finally, our last model achieved 100\% accuracy just after 4 epochs when trained with 30000 samples per class.
-Additional results on varying number samples are presented in Appendix~\ref{appfig:CNN_results_sample}.

-We also verified that different versions of OpenSSL can be distinguished for each cipher.
-For each of the 20 analyzed ciphers, we built classifiers to identify to which of the five analyzed versions they belong.
+We also show that in addition to detecting the process type, we can also distinguish between different versions of OpenSSL.
+For each of the 20 analyzed ciphers, we built classifiers to identify the library version.
 Figure~\ref{fig:CNN_results_lib} presents the classification results of two models trained using 1 and 5 HPC traces respectively.
-More results with 2,3 and 4 HPCs are presented in Appendix~\ref{app:class_results}.
-As cipher updates between versions can be very small, the added information from sampling several HPCs is essential for high classification rates, as can be seen from the results.
+As cipher updates between versions can be very small, the added information from sampling several HPCs is essential for high classification rates, as shown in the results.